 This June, survivors of Grenfell Tower fire, along with the families of the more than 70 people who died, sued product suppliers in a U.S. state court in Philadelphia, alleging that their products helped spread the fire.
 The lawsuit names appliance manufacturer Whirlpool, cladding manufacturer Arconic Inc. and foam insulation maker Celotex as defendants.
 A Whirlpool refrigerator allegedly started the fire.

 The 250 plaintiffs accuse Arconic and Celotex of supplying material that helped spread the fire so quickly.
 The lawsuit also alleges that the burning insulation released cyanide gas that killed some of the residents of the multifamily building.

 The insulation and cladding used in the renovation of the Grenfell Tower, which was built in the early 1970s, have been taken off the market.
 Grenfell’s aluminum cladding had a polyethylene insulation core.

 Presenter Tom Robertson, a business unit manager for Atlas Roofing Corp., said Grenfell’s new exterior wall assembly did not comply with British fire testing standards.
-He added that even if the walls were stuffed with rockwool insulation and not foam, the walls still would have failed testing.

 In addition to the material issues, other factors that contributed to the deadly fire include the lack of an integrated sprinkler system and no smoke detection-alarm system, Robertson said.
 Also, many subcontractors worked on the renovation project, but there was little communication among them, he said.